bharatsdev/production-ready-model/README.md

-# Machine Learning As A Service
+# Productionize Machine Learning Model
 This will help us in productionized of the Machine Learning model.
 Also
 - ML Model Design